 The 20th century saw the splitting of the atom, the decoding of the cell, and the accelerated development of the computer.
-The scientific innovations of the 21st century will be equally dynamic.
-At the end of the first decade of the 21st century, engineering, science, and technology are being harnessed to address increasingly complex challenges—energy demands, sustainability, and water scarcity, for example.
+The scientific innovations of the 21st century will be equally dynamic, as experts harness our capacities in the combined fields of science, technology, engineering, and math (STEM).
+STEM education is being harnessed to address increasingly complex challenges—energy demands, sustainability, and water scarcity, for example.

 Colleges and universities play an important role in these advances.

 To develop the next breakthrough innovations and inventions, as well as to educate the next generation of innovators and inventors who can address these challenges.

 In the United States, interdisciplinary learning is fairly common.
 Interdisciplinary learning or study refers to the combining or integration of two or more academic disciplines.

 Many colleges and universities have recognized that interdisciplinary learning is necessary in order to answer complex questions and solve complex problems—polytechnics and institutes of technology are no exception.
 In today’s world, computer science graduates need to know about business.
 Engineers need the ability to communicate effectively.
 Architects must be proficient in information technology.